 Well, hold up.

 I’ve been riding for years, with mountain, hybrid and road bikes.
 I know the disadvantages on every type.
 Also advantages in different brands.
 I started to give advice to my friends and now I’m here.
-This page has helped over 3,000 people choose bikes according to their likes and dislike!
+Bike reviews in this page has helped over 3,000 people choose bikes according to their likes and dislike!

 I used to mainly race, but now I’ve given that up just to teach riders how to become better at competing and racing.

 So, let’s get started.
-This guide on bikes is about 2,000 words long (5 minutes read).
-So take a deep breath, treat yourself with some coffee, tea, juice or whatever you prefer.
+This guide on bikes is about 1,500 words long (5 minutes read).
+So take a deep breath, take something to drink and let’s start.

 - What type of bike to choose